simonbosman/simonbosman.github.io/_posts/2020-12-3-program-proof.md

 Program Proof
 ---

-This year I'v made an integration between Dutch Student Information Systems (SIS) and Microsoft Teams.
+This year I've made an integration between Dutch Student Information Systems (SIS) and Microsoft Teams.
 A lot of parallel computing is involved, hence I chose ocaml-inspired F# as the programming language of choice.

 This was my first real project in F#.
 The company I work for and the customers are very happy with the result in terms of reliability and speed.